The letters to the seven churches share a similar structure. They each feature:

 a.
 He who overcomes, and keeps My works until the end: Even when there is the immoral and idolatrous influence of a Jezebel, Christians can overcome and keep Jesus' works until the end.
 We must not become overly discouraged at immorality and idolatry around us, even among Christians.
 God's work will still go on through His overcomers.

 b.
-To him I will give power over the nations: Jesus promised that His people would reign with Him.
+To him I will give power over the nations: Jesus promised that His people will reign with Him.
 Here, there is a special promise to those who overcome the threat of immorality and idolatry.
-To them, Jesus offers a share in His own kingdom.
+To them, Jesus offered a share in His own kingdom.

 ii.
 "The word for 'rule' (Gr. poimanei) means literally 'to shepherd.'
 Their rule will not be simply that of executing judgment, but also that of administering mercy and direction."
 (Walvoord)

 c.
-I will give him the morning star: Jesus offers them a reward greater than the kingdom.
-He offers them the reward of Himself, because He is the Morning Star (Revelation 22:16).
+I will give him the morning star: Jesus offered them a reward greater than the kingdom.
+He offered them the reward of Himself, because He is the Morning Star (Revelation 22:16).